Articles

 What Is The Best Soil for Raised Beds?

 “I built 2 beds measuring 4′ x 16′ and 2 foot deep.
 I don’t think I need a Black Gold mix for the bottom half.
 What is something I could [add to] the bottom half of the boxes?
 Also are Black Gold products meant as a supplement to the soil or a soil replacement?”
-Question from Kevin or Rome, Georgia
+Question from Kevin of Rome, Georgia

 1. Quality screened bulk compost, leaf compost, or mushroom compost – These are all rich and fortifying but high in organic matter, which eventually breaks down over time and needs to be replenished.